Thinking about getting a 1 year old baby life insurance and wondering what it will cost and how the policy works?

 Male $4.00 $7.00 $10.00 $16.00

-Life insurance on a baby will always be a whole life insurance policy.
-A whole life policy is a straightforward type of life insurance that lasts forever and won’t change.
+Life insurance on a baby is typically a whole life insurance policy.
+A whole life plan is a straightforward type of life insurance that lasts forever and won’t change.

 Here are the details: